tranquilit/WAPT-Documentation/source/wapt-create-packages/package-msu/index.rst

     Pyscripter - WAPT console window for creating a package template

-* select the downloaded MSU package and fill in the required fields.
+* select the downloaded MSU package and fill in the required fields;

   .. figure:: package_wizard_msu.png
     :align: center